Chronic kidney disease

 There are different types of access for hemodialysis:

-Hemodialysis for acute renal failure may be done daily
+Hemodialysis for acute kidney injury may be done daily

 until kidney function returns.

 About once a month, you will have blood tests to make

 sure you are getting the right amount of hemodialysis.
 These tests are done to

 help find out how well hemodialysis is working.
 Your weight before and after

 each session will be recorded, as will the length of time it takes to complete

 the dialysis session.
 If you have hemodialysis at home, you will need to keep